akleroy/cpropstoo/README.md

 calculate moments, and convert moments to properties given proper metadta. <\em>

+* moments_area : properties calculated using area as a size metric.

 * moments_classic : the original Rosolowsky & Leroy '06 moments.

 * moments_gausscor : properties calculated using Gaussian
   extrapolation.

-* moments_area : properties calculated using area as a size metric.
+* moments_template [documented] : an example / template file
+  demonstrating how to put together one of the moment packages.
+Not intended to be run.

 ###### Signal Identification